LittleWiz/MarketNiti/README.txt

   - Unit and integration tests

 Notes:
-- Only the stock name, date, and close price are stored in the database by default.
+- Only the stock symbol, name, category, date, and close price are stored in the database by default.
-- To add new stocks, update the list in src/stock_list.py.
+- To add new stocks, update the list in src/extract/stock_list.py and src/extract/stock_master_data.py.
 - A delay is included between requests to avoid being blocked by Yahoo Finance.
 - Use a SQLite browser (e.g., DB Browser for SQLite) to inspect the database visually.
 - For quick experiments, use the ExploreIdeas/ folder.